Skip to content

 Let's align interests to regulate Big Tech algorithms — AI scientist Kai-fu Lee

 This week's bombshell revelation of Facebook putting profits over people has sparked fresh calls to get tougher on Big Tech.
-And for AI scientist Kai-fu Lee, companies will just keep using algorithms to benefit their bottom lines if left unchecked.
+AI scientist Kai-fu Lee tells Ian Bremmer: companies will keep using algorithms to benefit their bottom lines if unchecked.
 So, what can we do?
-Clearly establishing what's "unacceptable" would help, he says, as would coming up with a definition of fake news that almost all people can agree on.
-Watch his interview with Ian Bremmer on the upcoming episode of GZERO World.
+Establishing what's "unacceptable" would help, as would coming up with a definition of fake news that almost all people can agree on.